nmacedo/MSV/Systems/HotelLocking/README.md

 * Safety: can a guest other than the room's occupant enter that room?

 _Comments:_
+* The original model, by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
 * The specification is broken depending on whether a "no intervening" constraint is enforced.
 * The original Alloy model considers a variable scope for guests and rooms.
 This encumbers other model checkers, so an alternative version with exact scopes is provided (files with `exact` suffix).